Many people with leg pain turn to Tri-State Pain Institute in Erie, Pa., for advanced treatment and proven relief.

-While leg pain is a common occurrence after an injury, pain also can occur because of medical conditions or nontraumatic reasons.
+While leg pain is common after an injury, it also may occur because of medical conditions or nontraumatic reasons.
+Our pain experts work with you to identify the cause of the pain and then develop a conservative, but comprehensive treatment plan.